DDtMM/LogicProblems/README.md

 * Flags
   * Toggle squares with color.
   * Clear all with button.
-* Home screen
+* Home screen - Right now the home screen is just a list of puzzles.
 * Navigation
 * Real Puzzles
-* Puzzles in one file/bundled.
-* Track time played.
+* Printable
+  * Made an attempt.
+Don't know if this is possible.
+Can't layout to fit in page.
+  * Maybe a version of the clues that are all svg and fitted to an area?

 ## Future